 The preparation of this EIAR was further assisted by the extensive environmental datasets collated during the preparation of the Strategic Environmental Assessment (SEA), for the purposes of the review of the Dublin Port Masterplan during 2017 and 2018.

-Additional survey work has been undertaken to provide up-to-date baseline information for the environmental assessments, in addition to the site-specific information from the existing databases from official sources, as detailed within specific chapters of this EIAR.
+Additional survey work has been undertaken in order to provide up-to-date baseline information to support the environmental assessments, in addition to the site-specific information from the existing databases from official sources.